-Tucows shall protect personal information by security safeguards appropriate to the sensitivity of the information.
+Tucows shall protect personal information by implementing security safeguards appropriate to the sensitivity of the information.

-- Tucows shall protect personal information against such risks as loss or theft, unauthorized access, disclosure, copying, use, modification or destruction, through appropriate security measures.
+- Tucows shall protect personal information against such risks as loss, theft, unauthorized access, disclosure, copying, use, modification, or destruction, through appropriate security measures.
 Tucows shall protect the information regardless of the format in which it is held.

 - Tucows shall protect personal information it discloses to third parties by contractual agreements stipulating the confidentiality of the information and the purposes for which it is to be used.